 A little bit about myself aside from tutoring: I am from Connecticut, and I received my Bachelor's in Chemistry from Western Connecticut State University.
 I enjoy cooking and trying to make/eat new foods as well as drawing.
 I play a fair amount of video games in my free time and conversing with new people is always a treat.
 I am always open to answer any questions, so do not hesitate to ask!

-Western Connecticut State University - BA, Chemistry
+Undergraduate Degree: Western Connecticut State University - Bachelor in Arts, Chemistry

 High School Chemistry